mattrouss/pogla/README.md

-# pogl, bump mapping
+# pogla, Crowd Simulation

-The goal of this project was to implement bump mapping with opengl.
+The goal of this project was to implement a crowd simulation using boids with OpenGL's compute shader.
 We also added other systems to move objects, lights and cameras.

 A yaml based scene format was also added to easily create new scenes.